-Dry AMD is the most common form of the condition and develops slowly, eventually leading to loss of central vision.
+Dry AMD is the most common form of the condition and develops slowly, eventually leading to loss of central vision.1

 Wet AMD is caused by leaky blood vessels inside the eye.
 It is less common than dry AMD but it can cause more rapid loss of vision.
-It is responsible for 90% of cases of severe vision loss.2 The World Health Organisation names AMD as one of the leading causes of sight loss in the developed world.3 It results in new, weak blood vessels growing behind the retina.
-These cause bleeding and sometimes scarring.4The good news is that while wet AMD can develop quickly,5 in the majority of cases, if diagnosed and treated early, as much sight can be saved as possible and some people may even see an improvement.6
+It is responsible for 90% of cases of severe vision loss.3

 The exact causes of AMD are still unknown.
 Although there can be a history of the condition in certain families, AMD is still not believed to be genetic.
 However, if close relatives have suffered with sight loss in the past, then it may be worth getting your eyes checked more regularly.

-Studies have shown that if you smoke you are twice as likely to develop macular degeneration.8
+Studies have shown that if you smoke you are twice as likely to develop macular degeneration.4

 If you are aged 50 or over it is important that you go for regular eye tests for AMD.
-It is recommended that you go every two years.7 And, in particular, to make sure the back of your eye is checked.
-Regular tests are also essential for drivers, if your occupation depends on having good vision, and if you have certain medical conditions, such as diabetes, glaucoma or high blood pressure.
+Full annual eye examination over 50 years are also essential for drivers, if your occupation depends on having good vision, and if you have certain medical conditions, such as diabetes, glaucoma or high blood pressure.

-AMD is progressive, it is also painless.
-While AMD may affect your detailed central vision, most people still retain useful side (or peripheral) vision.5 However if left untreated 17% of people will progress to advanced AMD within five years.9
+AMD is progressive and it is also painless.
+While AMD may affect your central vision, most people still retain useful side (or peripheral) vision.

 Key symptoms of AMD include:

-But, please, remember.
-If you notice any change in your vision, see an eye care professional immediately.
+But remember, if you notice any change in your vision, see an eye care professional immediately!